-From Geophysicist, Metallurgist, Nanotechnologist, Research Scientist, Sound Engineer, Astronomer, Radiation Protection Practitioner to Data Analyst, Clinical Technologist and much more, a career in Physics opens the door to endless possibilities.
+From Geophysicist, Metallurgist, Nanotechnologist, Research Scientist, Sound Engineer, Astronomer, and Radiation Protection Practitioner to Data Analyst, Clinical Technologist and much more, a career in Physics opens the door to endless possibilities.
 Physics graduates opt for specialised courses after BSc Physics in relevant subjects like Quantum Physics, Nanotechnology, Thermodynamics, Particle Physics, Astrophysics and Mathematical Physics to apply their strong head for numbers, detailed knowledge of scientific principles and interest in discoveries related to the physical world.
 Want to know how to begin your career in Physics?
 Read on to gain insight into where your physics degree could take you.

 This Blog Includes: